 Each of our service areas has its own ‘Theory of Change’ and evaluation plan, which helps give clarity to staff and young people on the purpose of the work.

 For youth work to be successful, young people need to be at the heart of all programmes and interventions, we tailor our activities and support to cater for all needs, and measure our impact using a variety of methods.

-Transformative Evaluation – understanding what impact we make, and how
+Transformative Evaluation: understanding the impact we have, and how

 In 2017 we started to embed Transformative Evaluation onto our open access services so we could discover directly from young people what impact we made in their lives and then, in turn, reflect on why, and how, we think this happened.

-- Collect stories from young people by asking one question “what has been the most significant change that has happened to you as a result of coming to our youth centre?”
+1. Collect stories from young people by asking one question “what has been the most significant change that has happened to you as a result of coming to our youth centre?

-- Youth workers meet to discuss, code and group the stories into themes
+2. Youth workers meet to discuss, code and group the stories into themes.

-- We then choose the ‘most significant change’ story in each theme and share it with stakeholders to share our impact and also let them choose one overall ‘change story’ for that cycle
+3. We then choose the ‘most significant change’ story in each theme and share it with stakeholders to share our impact and also let them choose one overall ‘change story’ for that cycle,

-Below are a few examples (the names has been changed).
+Below are a few examples (names have been changed).